 We are including exit fees in term sheets for many of our multifamily construction and bridge loans.
 These fees are intended to help drive business to our agency (Fannie Mae, Freddie Mac and FHA) lending business and to our permanent loan platform.
 We have added the following provision to Section 2.5 of our bilateral loan agreements for payment of the exit fee, for use in deals where the fee applies:

-Section 2.5 Fees. …… (b)
+Section 2.5 Fees. …… (b) Except as provided in this Section 2.5(b), in connection with any voluntary, involuntary or mandatory payment or prepayment of all or any part of the principal of the Loan (including, without limitation, payment in full on the Maturity Date), Borrower shall pay to Lender the Exit Fee at the time of such payment or prepayment.
+Notwithstanding the foregoing, no Exit Fee shall be due and payable (i) upon the Lender’s application of the proceeds of a casualty or condemnation to the unpaid principal balance of the Loan as permitted pursuant to the terms of the Loan Documents, or (ii) with respect to any payment or prepayment made in connection with a refinance loan provided by or arranged through Lender or any of its Affiliates.
+Borrower acknowledges and agrees that neither Lender nor any of its Affiliates have guaranteed, represented or warranted that they will provide any such refinance loan [or Agency Loans]].]

 We have also added a reference to the Exit Fee in Section 2.3(a) (Optional Prepayments).
 Where we have negotiated an exit fee in a deal that will be syndicated, we are generally including the Exit Fee payment provision in our Fee Letter, rather than in the body of the loan agreement, and including a reference to the Fee Letter in Section 2.3(a).